Earning Your Trust With Excellence

 Yes, as the client can force the builder to provide a performance bond.

 Who can participate in the FMS program?

-The President designates countries and international organizations eligible to participate in the FMS program.
+The US Government designates countries and international organizations eligible to participate in the FMS program.
 The Department of State makes recommendations and approves individual programs on a case-by-case basis.
 Currently, around 160 countries are eligible to participate in FMS.

 What Are Some Other differences Between FMS and DCS?

 Under FMS, the Department of Defense (DoD) procures defense articles and services for the foreign customer using the same acquisition process used to procure its own military needs.
 Recent policy changes in the U.S. Government’s Federal Acquisition.
 Regulations have opened the door, allowing foreign governments to participate in FMS procurement negotiations.

 In general, the government-to-government purchase agreements tend to ensure standardization with U.S. forces, provide contract administrative services that may not be available through the private sector, and help lower unit costs by consolidating purchases for FMS customers with those of DoD.
 DCS allows the foreign customer more direct involvement during the contract negotiation phase and may allow firm-fixed pricing.